Corhampton

-Corhampton is a village in Hampshire, England.
+Corhampton is a village and former civil parish, now in the parish of Corhampton and Meonstoke, in the Winchester district, in the county of Hampshire, England.
 It lies on the western bank of the River Meon.
-It forms a civil parish with Meonstoke which adjoins it on the eastern bank.
-It is in the civil parish of Corhampton and Meonstoke.
+In 1931 the parish had a population of 87.
+On 1 April 1932 the parish was abolished and merged with Meonstoke to form "Corhampton and Meonstoke".

 Archaeology

 Bronze Age bowl barrows and "Celtic fields" and circular earthworks probably dating from the Iron Age have been found on Corhampton Down in the west of the parish.

 Parish church

-The Church of England parish church is Saxon and was built around 1020.
+Corhampton parish church is Saxon and was built around 1020.
 The font is Norman and there are 13th-century wall paintings in the chancel and a tide dial on the south wall.

 In the churchyard is an ancient yew with a 26 ft girth.